con2/harakka/docs/developers/backend/supabase-setup.md

 # Supabase Setup Guide

+Important: This document contains legacy setup notes that predate our current Supabase Branching workflow.
+For day-to-day development, migrations, and deployments, follow docs/developers/Supabase.md.
+Only use the guidance below for historical context or initial project bootstrapping details.

 This document provides step-by-step instructions for setting up Supabase for the Storage and Booking Application.

 ## Table of Contents